 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Today we read the story of a blind man healed by Jesus Christ.
-The first words of the passage remind us of a basic Christian teaching: Things do not happen because of "karma" - a word that is thrown around by many people today.
+In John 9 we read the story of a blind man healed by Jesus Christ.
+The first words of the passage remind us of a basic Christian teaching: Things do not happen because of "karma"--a word that is thrown around by many people today.
 They happen in order that God's will may be fulfilled.

 We know this from Jesus' own words.
 The disciples ask Him why the man has the misfortune of being blind—was it his sin or his parents' that caused it?
 They are expressing an idea that is similar to karma, the idea that adversity in this life is due to some sin in a former life.